-Positive body image starts with you.
+Promoting a positive body image in your family can start with you.
 Teens do pay attention to their parents’ behavior and attitudes.
-That means if you’re modeling a healthy body image in your own life, it will influence your children.
-The opposite is also true, so if you recognize a negative body image in yourself, work on addressing this first.
+This means that if you’re modeling a healthy body image in your own life, it will influence your children even if it seems like they aren’t listening.

-2. Avoid Commenting on Appearance
+2. Avoid commenting on appearance

 You may think that only negative comments can be harmful, but when you praise your child for their appearance, this sends the message that physical attributes are a priority.
 Instead, compliment your child on non-physical traits like honesty, intelligence, and creativity.
-This implies that they should focus on cultivating their talents and building their character rather than achieving an “ideal” appearance.
+This implies that they should focus on cultivating their talents and building their character rather than achieving an “ideal” and unattainable appearance.

-3. Emphasize Overall Health
+3. Emphasize overall health

 If you are in a situation where your doctor says your teen needs to lose weight, don’t use restrictive dieting methods or strict exercise regimens to achieve this.
 Instead, focus on making healthy food choices and establishing an exercise routine that fits in with your teen’s lifestyle.

-TV, movies, magazines, and the internet expose your children to unrealistic images of other people’s bodies.
+TV, movies, magazines and the internet expose your children to unrealistic images of other people’s bodies.
 This can foster a negative image of their own bodies.
 The implication of media portrayals is that there is an “ideal” body type and that attaining this appearance will make someone worthy of praise and admiration.

-5. Celebrate Diversity in Body Types
+5. Celebrate diversity in body Types

 In addition to comparing themselves to celebrities, many teens compare themselves to their peers.
 They may admire a friend, classmate, or teammate’s appearance and wish they could look the same way.
 That’s why it’s important to talk about body diversity with your children.

-Let your child know that you accept them the way they are right now.
+Let your children know that you accept them the way they are right now.
 Assure them that they have your unconditional love and support, no matter what they look like.
 When teens have a strong foundation of love and acceptance, this helps them maintain a positive body image.

 It’s natural for teens to go through periods of body dissatisfaction, especially as they enter puberty.
 In many cases, a parent’s support and intervention are enough to help children develop a positive view of themselves.
 But how do you know if your child will outgrow this phase, or if they need additional help?
 Here are some signs to look out for.

-Occupation with Weight:
+Occupation with weight:

-- Spending a lot of time thinking about their weight
+- Spending a lot of time thinking about their weight;

-- Keeping a strict exercise routine
+- Keeping a strict exercise routine;

-- Focusing on calories and intake of certain food groups
+- Focusing on calories and intake of certain food groups;

-- Making frequent trips to the bathroom after meals
+- Making frequent trips to the bathroom after meals;

-- Withdrawing from family or friends
+- Withdrawing from family or friends;

-- Avoiding activities they once enjoyed
+- Avoiding activities they once enjoyed;

-- Talking about feeling fat or wanting to lose weight
+- Talking about feeling fat or wanting to lose weight;

-Occupation with Appearance:
+Occupation with appearance:

-- Focusing on a perceived flaw in appearance
+- Focusing on a perceived flaw in appearance;

-- Frequently checking appearance in a mirror
+- Frequently checking appearance in a mirror;

-- Trying to hide a perceived flaw with makeup, styling, or clothing
+- Trying to hide a perceived flaw with makeup, styling or clothing;

-- Comparing themselves to others
+- Comparing themselves to others;

-- Frequently seeking reassurance about their appearance
+- Frequently seeking reassurance about their appearance.

 These are some of the signs of eating disorders and body dysmorphic disorder, respectively.
 If your teen shows any of these symptoms, talk to your doctor or seek an evaluation from a mental health professional.

-Professional Eating Disorder Evaluations from Seeds of Hope
+Professional eating disorder evaluations from Seeds of Hope